-Avoiding Slips, Trips, and Falls
+Preventing Slips, Trips, and Falls

-- Water, oil and other liquids should be immediately cleaned up from the floor using a mop, bucket, oil dry materials, sand, paper towels or cloth materials.
+1. Good housekeeping is the first and most important step in preventing falls.
+Water, oil and other liquids should be immediately cleaned up from the floor using a mop, bucket, oil dry materials, sand, paper towels or cloth materials.
 Use caution signs and/or cones to warn of slippery areas.

-Caution: Schools should not permit students to use mops for clean-up purposes. - 2.
-Lights should be turned on before entering a dark room. - 3.
-To prevent slipping, pick up all foreign objects from all walking surfaces. - 4.
-Be sure that mats on carpets and tile lie flat on the floor. - 5.
-Take short steps.
-Walk slowly and use handrails when you have to walk on slippery surfaces or in congested areas. - 6.
+Caution: Schools should not permit students to use mops for clean-up purposes.

+- 2. Lights should be turned on before entering a dark room.
+Keep working areas well lit.
+Replace burned-out light bulbs and call-in work orders for faulty switches. - 3.
+Remove obstacles from walkways and always keep them free from clutter. - 4.
+Be sure that mats on carpets and tile lie flat on the floor.
+Mats from home are not permitted. - 5.
+Take short steps, walk slowly and use handrails when you must walk on a slippery surface or a congested area. - 6.
 Keep drawers and doors closed. - 7.
-Wear closed-toe, non-slip-soled shoes. - 8.
+Wear closed-toe, non-slip footwear. - 8.
 When using stairs or steps, take one step at a time and use handrails. - 9.
-Do not block your view by carrying or pushing objects so large that you cannot see where you are going. - 10.
-Do not jump from truck beds, platforms, scaffolds or other elevated places. - 11.
+Do not block your view by carrying, pulling or pushing objects so large to prevent you from seeing any obstructions, spills or tripping hazards. - 10.
+Do not jump from truck beds, platforms, scaffolds, stairs, or other elevated places.
+Never turn your back to the open-end of the truck bed. - 11.
 Do not tilt chairs back on two legs. - 12.
-Avoid wet, slick or oily areas by walking around them. - 13.
-Do not extend electrical or other cords across doorways, aisles, landings or pathways. - 14.
-Clean up or report all spills. - 15.
+Avoid wet, slick or oily areas by walking around them.
+Clean all spills immediately.
+Mop or sweep debris from floors.
+Spread grease-absorbent compound on oily surfaces. - 13.
+Do not extend electrical or other cords across doorways, aisles, landings, or pathways.
+Cover cords or cables using cord covers. - 14.
+Clean up and report all spills immediately.
+Mark spills with wet floor signs and barricades. - 15.
 Keep your hands at your sides, not in your pocket. - 16.
-As you walk, check your path for anything sticking out at floor level (tools, pipes, drawers, etc...) - 17.
-Watch out for uneven floor surface and problem areas such as drains or manholes
+As you walk, check your path for anything sticking out at floor level (tools, pipes, drawers, et)